pratzlaff/mccal/README.md

 <image src="images/hrcs_letg_simulated_arfs.png" />

-Bypassing the Chandra-specific routines, a more general use is possible the `--speconly` and `--specrows` options.
-An example `specfile` for XMM is included in the `data` directory, and a run for EPIC pn might be
+Bypassing the Chandra-specific routines, a more general use is possible with the `--speconly` and `--specrows` options.
+An example `specfile` for XMM is included in the `data` directory, and a run for EPIC pn might look like
 ```
 perl bin/arfmod data/xmm.spec epic_pn.arf epic_pn_mod.arf \
      --speconly --specrows=mm,contam,opfm,epicpn